Is Our Thirst For Adventure Threatening Our Environment?

 Zero Operating Footprint

-In 2010, a micro hydro renewable energy plant situated in the middle of Whistler Blackcomb underneath Peak to Peak Gondola built through a partnership began production.
-The project returns to the grid the equivalent of Whistler Blackcomb's annual demand.
+In 2010, a micro hydro renewable energy plant, situated in the middle of Whistler Blackcomb underneath the PEAK 2 PEAK Gondola, began production.
+The project, built through a partnership with BC Hydro and Innergex, returns to the grid the equivalent of Whistler Blackcomb's annual demand.
 Not only is a Zero Operating Footprint possible, it represents good business.
-Today, our sustainability programs return over $750,000.00 in savings to our bottom line and help to improve efficiency and employee and guest satisfaction.
+Today, our sustainability programs return over $1,000,000 annually in savings to our bottom line and help to improve efficiency and employee and guest satisfaction.